jonlpersson/ed-latimore/site/_posts/2022-02-04-8-ways-to-be-more-street-smart.md

 Book knowledge is safe, selected, and second-hand.
 There are no real consequences for getting the wrong knowledge from books and you have zero skin in the game for its acquisition.

-Though the phrase is "book smart", the word "book" is synonymous with any type of second-hand collection of knowledge.
+Though the phrase is "book smart," the word "book" is synonymous with any type of second-hand collection of knowledge.
 You study the life experiences of other people via magazines, podcasts, YouTube channels, etc.&nbsp;

 ### Street smarts